ralismark/ralismark.github.io/site/somewhere.d/scenes/museum.md

 You stand in the main lobby of a small museum.

 It appears the original owners abandoned it long ago, and someone else has come and repurposed the space to display their own things!
+However, it is still reasonably tidied.

+In the middle of the lobby is a round reception desk.
 At the counter there's a couple copies of a pamphlet:

 .. details:: Notes on "Somewhere"